Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Results and discussion

 \subsubsection{No spin-orbit coupling ($\lambda=0$)}

 In the absence of SOC, the system supports two quantum phases, the incompressible MI phase and the compressible ZM-SF phase.
 The MI phase occurs in lobes of different integer commensurate densities.
-It is to be noted that the MI lobes with odd integer occupancies are smaller than those with even occupancies.
-In the absence of SOC the phase diagram shown in Fig.~\ref{bhm_soc}(a) agrees well with previous studies on condensate mixtures~\cite{yamamoto_13,yamamoto_13a,kato_14,bai_20}.
+It is to be noted that the MI lobes with odd integer occupancies are smaller than those with even occupancies~\cite{bai_20}.
+As $U_{\uparrow\downarrow}$ increases, the size of the odd-integered Mott lobes grow whereas even-integered lobes remain same in size but shift to higher $\mu/U$ until $U_{\uparrow\downarrow} = U$.
+In the absence of SOC, the phase diagram shown in Fig.~\ref{bhm_soc}(a) agrees well with previous studies on the two-component BHM ~\cite{yamamoto_13,yamamoto_13a,kato_14,bai_20}.